All Episodes

 There's no need for Obamacare if you do that.

-This is this is the fundamental point.
+This is the fundamental point.

 If you can keep your plan, there is no need for Obamacare.

-Obamacare by design nukes your current plan.
+Obamacare, by design, nukes your current plan.

 I don't know if people would realize that, though.

-Uh more on that as time unfolds.
+More on that as time unfolds.

-It's not gonna happen overnight.
+It's not going to happen overnight.

 Watch Dingy Harry allow a vote on it tonight.